 A template complaint to use

-It’s best to complain to the lender by email – here is a list of their email addresses.
+Send your complaint by email – here is a list of lender’s email addresses.

-Don’t delay starting a complaint if you are trying to get your bank statements.
-You can always add them later.
-But now is a good time to get the statements as they help a lot if your case has to go to the Ombudsman.
+Don’t delay starting a complaint if you are trying to get your bank statements – just add them later.
+But now is a good time to get the statements as they can help your case.

 Copies of personal information (SARs) are often sent out by post, so if you have moved, make sure the lender has your new address.
 You should get the information within 30 days.
 It is often sent on a CD with a password.

 This information is not the lender’s response to your complaint.
 Most lenders will send that separate from the SAR, usually a few weeks later.

 You don’t need to do anything with the SAR, just keep it safe.
 You have asked for it now so that you have the details in case the lender rejects your complaint or makes a poor offer so your complaint has to go to the Ombudsman.

 Taking a complaint to the Ombudsman